 Community Capital Bancshares, Inc. (the "Company") is a bank holding company whose principal activity is the ownership and management of its wholly-owned bank subsidiary, AB&T (the "Bank").
-Effective December 30, 2016, AB&T National Bank converted to a Georgia state charter and changed its name to AB&T. AB&T's main office is located in Albany, Dougherty County, Georgia, with additional branches in Albany and Leesburg, Georgia.
-The Bank provides a full range of banking services to individual and corporate customers in their primary market areas of Dougherty and Lee County, Georgia.
+AB&T's main office is located in Albany, Dougherty County, Georgia, with additional branches in Albany and Leesburg, Georgia.
+The Bank provides a full range of banking services to individual and corporate customers in their primary market areas of Dougherty and Lee Counties, Georgia.

 The Company also owns Community Capital Statutory Trust I, a Delaware statutory business trust.
-This non-operating subsidiary was created in 2003 for the sole purpose of issuing trust preferred securities and investing the proceeds in subordinated debentures issued by the Company, all of which are described more fully in Note 8.
+This nonoperating subsidiary was created in 2003 for the sole purpose of issuing trust preferred securities and investing the proceeds in subordinated debentures issued by the Company, all of which are described more fully in Note 7.